 "Then he took the bread, said the blessing, broke it, and gave it to them, saying, “This is my body, which will be given for you; do this in memory of me." - Luke 22:19

 These “first" Sacraments are milestones in your child’s ongoing Catholic formation.
-The Celebration of the Sacrament of first Holy Eucharist at St. Bernard is a parish event held for all our Catholic parish children in the 3rd grade on the weekend or near the weekend of the Feast of Christ the King.
+The Celebration of the Sacrament of first Holy Eucharist at St. Bernard is a parish event held for all our Catholic parish children in the 2nd grade* in the spring beginning in the school year 2020-2021.
+Children in grade 3 this school year and the school year of 2020-2021 will prepare in the fall (Please see below).
 Children must be enrolled in the parish school or our Family Faith Formation program.
+For a complete timeline of Sacramental Preparation changes as they will occur for grades 2 and 3 please see this letter

 Children who are baptized Catholic and enrolled in St. Bernard School prepare for First Eucharist as part of the religious curriculum in their classroom.
 Children enrolled in our the Family Faith Formation program prepare by attending additional classroom sessions in addition to their regular Family Formation Sessions.